fenago/ruby-programming/lab_guides/Lab_12.md

 Throughout this book, and throughout your entire programming life, you’ve been used to dealing with data, because it forms the input and output for all computer programs.
-So far, we have mostly looked at transforming data from one state to another, but in this chapter we’re going to investigate Ruby’s abilities to let you *search through* data.
+So far, we have mostly looked at transforming data from one state to another, but in This lab we’re going to investigate Ruby’s abilities to let you *search through* data.

 Unfortunately, as a language that has reached maturity only in the last